KhronosGroup/OpenCL-SDK/samples/core/copybufferkernel/README.md

 ## Sample Purpose

-This is the first example that uses an OpenCL kernel to do work.
+This example uses an OpenCL kernel to do work.
 An OpenCL kernel is a short program defining what one OpenCL work item should do.
-In this case, each OpenCL work item will copy value from a source buffer to a destination buffer.
+In this case, each OpenCL work item will copy one value from a source buffer to a destination buffer.
-Since this sample launches one work item for every element in the source buffer, behaviorally this sample will do exactly the same thing as the previous copy buffer sample.
+Since this sample launches one work item for every element in the source buffer, behaviorally this sample will do exactly the same thing as the copy buffer sample.

 In this sample, the source code for the OpenCL kernel is embedded into the host code as a raw string.
 At runtime, an OpenCL program is created from the raw string, and the OpenCL device compiler is invoked to compile the OpenCL program for the OpenCL device.